Our Sustainability Statement

 Here at Durdle Door Holiday Park, we take environmental sustainability seriously.

-Our commitment to reducing waste and promoting reusable materials extends from Reception all across the Holiday Park.
+Our commitment to reducing waste and promoting reusable materials extends across Durdle Door Holiday Park, with reducing our impact on the environment at the forefront of everything we do.

-We are a Jurassic Coast Trust Business Partner, which means we help to protect the world’s only natural Heritage Site.
+- We are a Jurassic Coast Trust Business Partner, which means we help to protect the UK’s only natural Heritage Site.
 We actively support its management and conservation by raising funds through visitor giving.

 - Manage their land as a haven for wildlife